akashic

 Congressional District 1·South Carolina

-South Carolina 1st Congressional District votes the way the country votes.
+South Carolina 1st Congressional District delivered R+13 in 2024.

 Coastal growth is reshaping a once-dominant Republican stronghold